crazoter/panplus/README.md

 Panopto Plus

-#### Purpose
+#### Purpose of this project
-Create a chrome extension to improve the webcasting experience for panopto.
+To create a chrome extension to improve the webcasting experience for panopto.
 It will serve a few purposes:

 1. Improve the user interface of the webcast page.